 There are a few tricks to help preserve the color recorded, but it’s very tough to do any advanced color correction, compositing, or effects using this compressed footage.

-The new Panny camera still records in compressed HD but it is DVCPRO HD codec which records much more color than HDV does.
+The new Panny camera still records in compressed HD but it is DVCPRO HD codec that records much more color than HDV does.
 Keep this in mind if choosing to go HD.
-P2 memory cards pricing is dropping and will drop more and more as the technology becomes more widely accepted, and this camera will be an extremely affordable option for indie filmmakers.
+P2 memory card pricing is dropping and will drop more and more as the technology becomes more widely accepted, and this camera will be an extremely affordable option for indie filmmakers.